xavierpok/tp/docs/DeveloperGuide.md

       Use case ends.

 * 2b.
-The note provided contains invalid characters.
+The note provided is invalid.

     * 2a1.
 Connexion shows an error message.

       Use case ends.

 ### Non-Functional Requirements